B-Salinas/leetcode/problems/hard/README.txt

 hard/
   └─── * 0214.
 Shortest Palindrome

-* Not in my leetcode practice history
+* Not in leetcode practice history